$1.86 EPS Expected for Lowe’s Companies, Inc. (NYSE:LOW) This Quarter

-Brokerages expect Lowe’s Companies, Inc. (NYSE:LOW) to post earnings per share (EPS) of $1.86 for the current quarter, Zacks reports.
+Analysts expect that Lowe’s Companies, Inc. (NYSE:LOW) will post earnings of $1.86 per share for the current fiscal quarter, Zacks reports.
 Nine analysts have provided estimates for Lowe’s Companies’ earnings.
 The lowest EPS estimate is $1.46 and the highest is $2.11.
-Lowe’s Companies reported earnings of $1.41 per share during the same quarter last year, which indicates a positive year-over-year growth rate of 31.9%.
-The business is expected to report its next earnings results on Wednesday, November 18th.
+Lowe’s Companies posted earnings per share of $1.41 during the same quarter last year, which would indicate a positive year-over-year growth rate of 31.9%.
+The company is scheduled to report its next quarterly earnings report on Wednesday, November 18th.

-On average, analysts expect that Lowe’s Companies will report full-year earnings of $8.39 per share for the current financial year, with EPS estimates ranging from $7.15 to $8.92.
-For the next year, analysts anticipate that the business will report earnings of $8.59 per share, with EPS estimates ranging from $7.49 to $9.26.
-Zacks’ earnings per share calculations are a mean average based on a survey of sell-side analysts that follow Lowe’s Companies.
+According to Zacks, analysts expect that Lowe’s Companies will report full-year earnings of $8.39 per share for the current financial year, with EPS estimates ranging from $7.15 to $8.92.
+For the next fiscal year, analysts forecast that the firm will report earnings of $8.59 per share, with EPS estimates ranging from $7.49 to $9.26.
+Zacks’ EPS calculations are a mean average based on a survey of analysts that that provide coverage for Lowe’s Companies.

-Lowe’s Companies (NYSE:LOW) last issued its quarterly earnings data on Wednesday, August 19th.
-The home improvement retailer reported $3.75 earnings per share for the quarter, topping analysts’ consensus estimates of $2.95 by $0.80.
+Lowe’s Companies (NYSE:LOW) last issued its earnings results on Wednesday, August 19th.
+The home improvement retailer reported $3.75 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.95 by $0.80.
 Lowe’s Companies had a return on equity of 228.17% and a net margin of 7.12%.
-The firm had revenue of $27.30 billion during the quarter, compared to analysts’ expectations of $24.24 billion.
-During the same period in the prior year, the business posted $2.15 EPS.
-The firm’s quarterly revenue was up 30.1% on a year-over-year basis.
+The business had revenue of $27.30 billion during the quarter, compared to analyst estimates of $24.24 billion.
+During the same period in the previous year, the company posted $2.15 EPS.
+Lowe’s Companies’s revenue was up 30.1% on a year-over-year basis.

-In related news, EVP Ross W. Mccanless sold 62,838 shares of the firm’s stock in a transaction dated Wednesday, August 26th.
-The stock was sold at an average price of $168.33, for a total transaction of $10,577,520.54.
-Following the transaction, the executive vice president now owns 72,967 shares of the company’s stock, valued at $12,282,535.11.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Company insiders own 0.07% of the company’s stock.
+In other Lowe’s Companies news, EVP Ross W. Mccanless sold 62,838 shares of the company’s stock in a transaction on Wednesday, August 26th.
+The stock was sold at an average price of $168.33, for a total value of $10,577,520.54.
+Following the completion of the sale, the executive vice president now directly owns 72,967 shares in the company, valued at approximately $12,282,535.11.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Corporate insiders own 0.07% of the company’s stock.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Mitchell Mcleod Pugh & Williams Inc. boosted its holdings in Lowe’s Companies by 14.0% in the 2nd quarter.
-Mitchell Mcleod Pugh & Williams Inc. now owns 9,925 shares of the home improvement retailer’s stock valued at $1,342,000 after purchasing an additional 1,220 shares in the last quarter.
-Flagship Harbor Advisors LLC lifted its position in shares of Lowe’s Companies by 33.7% during the 2nd quarter.
-Flagship Harbor Advisors LLC now owns 3,448 shares of the home improvement retailer’s stock valued at $465,000 after acquiring an additional 869 shares during the period.
-Wedbush Securities Inc. lifted its position in shares of Lowe’s Companies by 9.2% during the 2nd quarter.
-Wedbush Securities Inc. now owns 10,594 shares of the home improvement retailer’s stock valued at $1,431,000 after acquiring an additional 889 shares during the period.
-State Street Corp lifted its position in shares of Lowe’s Companies by 2.7% during the 1st quarter.
-State Street Corp now owns 35,413,724 shares of the home improvement retailer’s stock valued at $3,047,351,000 after acquiring an additional 922,369 shares during the period.
-Finally, Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. lifted its position in shares of Lowe’s Companies by 9.7% during the 2nd quarter.
-Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 242,210 shares of the home improvement retailer’s stock valued at $32,727,000 after acquiring an additional 21,329 shares during the period.
-74.63% of the stock is currently owned by institutional investors.
+Institutional investors have recently added to or reduced their stakes in the business.
+Peoples Bank OH lifted its stake in Lowe’s Companies by 1.6% during the 2nd quarter.
+Peoples Bank OH now owns 4,750 shares of the home improvement retailer’s stock valued at $642,000 after acquiring an additional 75 shares during the period.
+Signet Financial Management LLC lifted its stake in shares of Lowe’s Companies by 2.2% in the 2nd quarter.
+Signet Financial Management LLC now owns 3,436 shares of the home improvement retailer’s stock valued at $528,000 after purchasing an additional 75 shares during the period.
+Baldwin Investment Management LLC lifted its stake in shares of Lowe’s Companies by 0.7% in the 2nd quarter.
+Baldwin Investment Management LLC now owns 11,751 shares of the home improvement retailer’s stock valued at $1,588,000 after purchasing an additional 76 shares during the period.
+Strategic Advisors LLC lifted its stake in shares of Lowe’s Companies by 1.9% in the 2nd quarter.
+Strategic Advisors LLC now owns 4,098 shares of the home improvement retailer’s stock valued at $608,000 after purchasing an additional 77 shares during the period.
+Finally, Nwam LLC increased its holdings in Lowe’s Companies by 1.5% in the 2nd quarter.
+Nwam LLC now owns 5,506 shares of the home improvement retailer’s stock worth $744,000 after acquiring an additional 82 shares in the last quarter.
+Institutional investors own 74.63% of the company’s stock.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, November 4th.
-Investors of record on Wednesday, October 21st will be issued a dividend of $0.60 per share.
-The ex-dividend date is Tuesday, October 20th.
-This represents a $2.40 dividend on an annualized basis and a dividend yield of 1.52%.
-This is a positive change from Lowe’s Companies’s previous quarterly dividend of $0.55.
-Lowe’s Companies’s dividend payout ratio (DPR) is currently 38.46%.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, November 4th.
+Stockholders of record on Wednesday, October 21st will be given a dividend of $0.60 per share.
+The ex-dividend date of this dividend is Tuesday, October 20th.
+This represents a $2.40 annualized dividend and a dividend yield of 1.52%.
+This is an increase from Lowe’s Companies’s previous quarterly dividend of $0.55.
+Lowe’s Companies’s payout ratio is currently 38.46%.

 About Lowe’s Companies